ansariwaqqas/storybook-mcp-server/README.md

 ```

 ### Visual Testing
 Capture screenshots of individual or all stories.
+Screenshots can be saved to disk or returned directly in the response for immediate viewing.

 **Example:**
 > "Take a screenshot of the primary button story"